 Presidents graduate fellowship

-This award is similar to the research scholarship and is also issued by the university that you are applying to.
+The President graduate fellowship is similar to the research scholarship and is also issued by the university that you are applying to.
 It is significantly more competitive than the research scholarship and is only awarded to students who show exceptional promise or accomplishment in research.

 The fellowship comes with more funding than the research scholarship.
 As a successful applicant you can expect a monthly stipend of around S$3,000 (USD $2,220) as an international student and S$3,500 (USD $2,600) as a Singapore citizen.
 The funding also includes provision for air travel and a settling allowance, to help with relocation to Singapore.

 As with the research scholarship you will normally need to make your interest in the fellowship known in during your PhD application.

 If you cannot acquire a scholarship the universities offer a tuition fee allowance to cover the cost of study.
 The requirements for eligibility vary by university but are largely similar to the research scholarships offered by the same.